OpenCTI-Platform/opencti/docs/client_usage/getting_started.rst

 **************************

 The main class :class:`OpenCTIApiClient` contains all what you need to interact with the platform, you just have to initialize it.
+If your OpenCTI instance requires mTLS, you can specify the paths to your cert and private key in a tuple with the `cert` parameter when initializing the `OpenCTIApiClient`.
+If you need to specify a path to a CA root certificate, you can do so with the `ssl_verify` parameter.

 The following example shows how you create an indicator in OpenCTI using the python library with TLP marking and OpenCTI compatible date format.

 .. code-block:: python